Choosing a Throttle (Controller)

 Compatible Wifi Throttles

-A limitation of the Access Point Mode that is recommended in the Getting Started pages is that the wiThrottle Server of the EX‑CommandStation cannot be ‘discovered’.
+A limitation of the Access Point (AP) Mode that is recommended in the Getting Started pages is that the wiThrottle Server of the EX‑CommandStation cannot be ‘discovered’.
 Engine Driver can guess it, but wiThrottle can’t.
 In wiThrottle you will need type in the address.

 For more information on any of these throttles, you can click on their links below or see our Throttles Page Index.